Fresh Express and Dole recall hundreds of salad products over listeria concerns

 The illnesses began on dates ranging from July 26, 2016, to Oct.
 19, 2021.
 The FDA is working with the CDC as well as state and local partners to investigate the outbreak.

-"Our investigation is ongoing, and we will continue to communicate should additional products be implicated," said Frank Yiannas, FDA deputy commissioner for food policy and response.
+"Our investigation is ongoing, and we will continue to communicate should additional products be implicated," said Frank Yiannas, the FDA's deputy commissioner for food policy and response.

 The company has halted production at the Streamwood facility and recalled a variety of products that were made there.
 Those include a wide range of greens, lettuce mixes and packaged salads of various sizes.
 You can find the full list here (the "product codes" listed are located on the front of the packages, below the use-by date).